-Finally, yet another award Sushi Ichizu has received is from Wongnai Users’ Choice 2020 & 2021.
-552 top restaurants in Thailand are selected based on the votes of over 3 million Wongnai members to find the best restaurants based on members' opinions.
-Wongnai Users' Choice 2020 & 2021 certifications are awarded to those chosen restaurants in order to honor the restaurant’s success and to encourage the restaurants to maintain its standards and improve further.
+Finally, yet another award Sushi Ichizu has received is from Wongnai Users’ Choice 2020-2022.
+All top restaurants in Thailand are selected based on the votes from Wongnai members to find the best restaurants based on members' opinions.
+Wongnai Users' Choice certifications are awarded to those chosen restaurants in order to honor the restaurant’s success and to encourage the restaurants to maintain its standards and improve further.

 Sushi Ichizu is well known for its associations with world-class chefs and restaurants, often those with rankings in TABELOG, Michelin Star Awards, World’s 50 Best Restaurants, and OAD (Opinionated About Dining).
 Many times per year, the restaurant often hosts special events that feature world-renowned chefs in collaboration with the chef team at Sushi Ichizu, to create a special dinner course for guests.
 Some of the collaborations hosted at Sushi Ichizu include the following.

 Marking Sushi Ichizu’s first ever collaboration event is its joint effort with Master Kouji Kimura of the famed Sushi Kimura (awarded 2 Michelin Stars, TABELOG Gold Medal in 2017, and TABELOG Silver Medal in 2018) and Master Hidefumi Namba of Sushi Namba (awarded TABELOG Silver Medal in 2018).
 Together with Sushi Ichizu team, the collaboration was a blasting success, serving a 6-hand sushi omakase course to the content of all its attendees.